FlexiThemes/email-login-auth/readme.txt

 == Description ==

-Very simple plugin, which enables WordPress users to login with their account e-mail address.
+Email Login Auth is a very simple WordPress plugin, which allows users to login with their account e-mail address.
 Just install, activate it and try to re-login!
+You can also disable login with username for all users or for 'admin' only.

 = How to use =
 * After installation, enable the plugin.
 * Now you and your users will be able to login using their account e-mail address!

+= Settings =
+The plugin settings you can find in WordPress Admin -> Options -> Email Login Auth.
+* "Enable login with e-mail" is checked by default - allows users to login with their account e-mail address.
+If not checked, the plugin does nothing and you can login with username only.
+* "Enable login with username" - uncheck to disable login with with username.
+If 'Enable login with e-mail' is off, it will be enabled automatically.
+* "Enable login with 'admin' username" - if 'Enable login with username' is on, you can separately disable login with username for 'admin' user only.

 == Installation ==